rishabdesai/Java_Data_Structure/README.md

 ### DFS

 - (Depth First Search) for Graph
-- choose a vertex as start vertex.
+1. create stack of vertices
-- Push start vertex on *stack* and mark it.
+2. Push start vertex on *stack* and mark it.
-- to mark, use an Boolean array with size = vertices
+3. create an boolean array to mark the vertices.
-- Pop vertex from stack.
+4. Pop vertex from stack - say trav.
-- Visit (Print) the vertex.
+5. Print the vertex.
-- Pull all non-visited neighbors of the vertex on the stack and mark them.
+6. find all not marked vertices and push on stack and mark them.
-- to find adjacent vertices, go through row of that vertex in adjacency matrix.
-If found 1 / True, then it is a neighbor.
+	(to find adjacent vertices, go through row of that vertex in adjacency matrix.
+If found 1 / True, then it is a neighbor.)
-- Repeat steps 3 to 5 until the stack is empty.
+7. Repeat steps 4 to 6 until the stack is empty.

 ### BFS